 “Provides the N6 delay and EAS load for EAS discovery".”

-As discussed in 1), the EAS load is NWDAF.
+As discussed in 1), AF provides the EAS load is to NWDAF.
 As described in step 3 of the procedure, the N6 delay is measured by UPF or provided by NWDAF.
-So
+So it should be updated to “Provides the EAS load to NWDAF”

 In addition, as described in step 1 of clause 6.12.3.1: